gazebosim/gz-sim/tutorials/entity_creation.md

 \page entity_creation Entity creation

-This tutorial gives an introduction to Ignition Gazebo's service `/world/<world name>/create`.
+This tutorial gives an introduction to Gazebo's service `/world/<world name>/create`.
 This service allows creating entities in the scene such us spheres, lights, etc.

-Ignition Gazebo creates many services depending on the plugins that are specified in the SDF.
+Gazebo creates many services depending on the plugins that are specified in the SDF.
 In this case we need to load the `UserCommands` plugin, which will offer the `create` service.
 You can include the `UserCommands` system plugin including these lines in your SDF: